nt-hung/nt-hung.github.io/_pages/gallery.md

 author_profile: true
 ---

-I love to go to new places, see how local people live and work and learn their history, geography, and couture.
+I love to go to new places, see how local people live and work, and learn their history, geography, and couture.
 Here is the collections of pictures that I have taken over the years of exploring the world.

 <nbsp>